magicpin alternative

 Own your loyalty layer, not a listing on a marketplace.

-magicpin is India's largest local discovery and cashback marketplace, with 10M+ consumers earning points across 300,000 merchants.
+magicpin is India's largest local discovery and cashback marketplace, with millions of consumers earning points across hundreds of thousands of listed merchants per their public marketing.
 Useful for acquisition, structurally different from a retention SaaS.
 Brava is your own wallet-native loyalty layer: your card, your brand on the lock screen, your customer data, your direct push channel.
 Different category, different value, often run together.

 Brava vs magicpin: feature-by-feature